NK273610/Baked/README.md

 ## Feature Section
 List all the main features of your application with a brief description of each feature.
-1. *Store Locator*:  Users can locate the stores nearby to thier current location and can see the vicinity of indiviual stores in the cards
+1. *Store Locator*:  Users can locate the stores nearby through their current location and can see the vicinity of the individual stores in the cards.
-2. *Search Bar* : Using this bar one can easily filter out a particular product they want information of.
+2. *Search Bar*: Using this bar one can conveniently search the database for the information of the product they want.
+Will be useful when the database size increase.
-3. *Recommendation System*: This activity helps the user to select the strain as per their need.
-It can be useful to an amateur as well as a veteran user.
+3. *Recommendation System*: An interactive screen which allows the user to choose whether they want a brain or body high.This feature will particularly be useful for beginners.
 4. *Product Info*: The info page shows all the information of selected strain.
-It shows the effects (positive,negative and medical), images, posts, description and wordcloud of selected strain.
-We have created wordcloud from text in description.
-But in future we will apply TFIDF ML algorithm to find most frequent word from reviews of particular strain and display that words in word cloud.
+It shows the effects (positive, negative and medical), images, posts, description and wordcloud of selected strain.
+We have created the word cloud from the text in the description.
+But in future, we will apply TFIDF ML algorithm to find the most frequent word from reviews of a particular strain and display that words in a word cloud.
-5. *User Account*: This feature allows the user to review the products they have purchased and rated.
-They can even see the reviews they have made on the products.
+5. *User Account*: This tab displays info of the logged in user.
+This includes personal info of the user and information related to activities on the app, such as the number of reviews posted and following.

 ## Final Project Status
+Write a description of the final status of the project.
+Did you achieve all your goals?
+What would be the next step for this project (if it were to continue)?

 #### Minimum Functionality
 - Login (Completed)